-Over time your body may become used to you taking morphine so if you stop taking it suddenly, your pain may worsen and you
+Over time your body may become used to morphine.
+If you stop taking it suddenly, your pain may worsen and you may experience

 If you need to stop taking this medicine, your doctor will gradually reduce the amount you take each day, if possible, before

 stopping the medicine completely.

 Things to be careful of